Arpana-10/ssl_project/README.md

 #### Profile Update

-Users are able to change their passwords, only if they provide correect initial password.
+Users will be able to change their passwords, only if they provide correect initial password.

 #### Create Course and Assignment

 Users with identity as teacher can create a course by providing the title for the course and a unique code gets generated for the course, which can be used by other users to register for the course.
-The user can create assignments for each course.
+The teacher can create assignments for each course.
 Creating an assignment requires a assignment file (problem statement), name of the assignment, specifying the file type to be uploaded as solution for that assignment, if the required filetype is **.zip** or **.tgz** then a a text file with the output of **tree command** for the submission, else if the required filetype is **.sh** then a **.zip** file consisting of the test cases and autograder script (**.sh** file) as the **autograder** and finally specifying the deadline for that assignment.

 #### Download all the submissions

-Teacher can download each submission made for an assignment individually as well as  all together in zip file
+Teacher can download each submission made for an assignment individually as well as  all together in a zip file

 #### Update marks and Feaadback for each submission via a CSV file

-Teacher can download the marks and feedback of all students in a **CSV** file and udate their marks and feedback then upload that updated CSV file to update the marks and feedback for each submission in the database and on the rendered page
+Teacher can download the marks and feedback of all students in a **CSV** file and udate their marks and feedback and then upload the updated CSV file to update the marks and feedback for each submission in the database.
 #### Update marks and Feeadback for each assignment via the website

 Teacher can just fill the feeback and marks form form for any assignment to update it on the go.

 #### Register for a course

-Users with identity as student can register themselves for a course by providing the **code** for that course.
+Users with identity as student can register themselves for a course by having the **code** for that course.

 #### Access all assignments and Upload solutions